- About Us

 The following is a reference describing the recommendations made by the Massachusetts Foundation Budget Review Commission.
 You can also download the full report here or download the printable (PDF) version of this reference here.

 Will you join MASC in supporting the implementation of these critical recommendations?
 We've made it easy for you to join us here!
+If your school committee or city council has joined the growing number of communities passing resolutions in support of these recommendations, please let us know (view the full list here).

 This recommendation does not spell out numbers or calculations, but cites the large number of programs --extended learning time, wraparound services, instructional improvement, class size reduction, early ed--that have been found to be successful with low income students, and laying out some parameters on costs.